-The Monday thing goes back to the "blue laws" which dominated most rural Florida counties back in the bad old days of the Great Depression.
+Until recently, the market was open only on Monday.
+That anomaly goes back to the "blue laws" which dominated most rural Florida counties back in the bad old days of the Great Depression.

 One of those laws kept people from doing business on Sunday, so the good ole boys of the area shifted their farmer's market to Monday.

 The tradition stuck for many years, but no more.

 During the peak of the winter season, when all of the snowbirds have come down to Florida for the winter, the flea and farmer markets are so busy you have to search awhile for a parking space.